joeyak/hoin-printer/DEVELOPMENT.md

 - [ ] GS P ~ Specify horizontal and vertical units
 - [ ] GS A ~ auto status back

+Not Implemented:
+- [x] GS V m n ~ Select cut mode and cut paper
+  - In testing it didn't do anything